ckan/extensions.ckan.org/extensions/barnet.md

 Config, Extensions, and Themes for the Open Barnet CKAN Portal.

 **Note**: This extension requires the `release-v2.2.1-barnet` branch from
+<a href="https://github.com/okfn/ckan-barnet" class="uri">https://github.com/okfn/ckan-barnet</a>
-<https://github.com/okfn/ckan-barnet> (contains a fix to allow custom dataset
-fields and "free extras" to be used at the same time, back-ported to 2.2.1).
+(contains a fix to allow custom dataset fields and "free extras" to be used at the same time, back-ported to 2.2.1).
 Once CKAN 2.3 is released the Barnet sites can be upgraded to it and won't need a custom branch anymore.

 Licenses
 --------